Masterminds/goutils/README.md

         fmt.Println (goutils.Initials("John Doe Foo")) // Prints out "JDF"

     }
 Some functions return errors mainly due to illegal arguements used as parameters.
 The code example below illustrates how to deal with function that returns an error.
-In this instance, the function is the `Random` function located within the `randomstringutils.go` library file.
+In this instance, the function is the `Random` function (located within the `randomstringutils.go` file).

     package main